andreaippo/anagram-utils/README.md

 ### Choices

-I have opted for a CLI interface although I don't really have much experience with it, but a REST API seemed excessive, given the reduced scope of the assignment.
+I have opted for a CLI interface, although I don't really have much experience with it, but a REST API seemed excessive, given the reduced scope of the assignment.

 If I had opted for a REST API, I would have defined: